-You can help support the development of BandHelper by purchasing from these affiliate links.
+Here are some of our favorite accessories to use with BandHelper.
+You can help support the development of BandHelper by purchasing from the affiliate links on this page.

 Mic stand adapters